-- 11.15 The load, the load carriers and the internal surfaces of the WD chamber should be subjected to a thermal disinfection cycle.
-This should ensure that all surfaces to be disinfected are exposed to moist heat for a period and at a temperature not less than one of those specified in Table 2 or a process of demonstrated equivalence. - 11.16 The use of chemical disinfection is particularly contra-indicated because of the possibility of residuals being absorbed into the polymeric materials, of which the anaesthetic accessories are made, and then being evolved as irritant or toxic gases during use.
+- The load, the load carriers and the internal surfaces of the WD chamber should be subjected to a thermal disinfection cycle.
+This should ensure that all surfaces to be disinfected are exposed to moist heat for a period and at a temperature not less than one of those specified in Table 2. - 11.16 The use of chemical disinfection is particularly contra-indicated because of the possibility of residuals being absorbed into the polymeric materials, of which the anaesthetic accessories are made, and then being evolved as irritant or toxic gases during use.